txwizard/WizardWrx_NET_API/README.md

 `ChangeLog.md`, gives a much more thorough accounting of the improvements and bug fixes incorporated in each release.

+## Release Notes, 2020-10-18 10:56:24, Entire Library

+This release completes alignment of the library collection with the SemVer version numbering scheme, and implements the Deterministic compiler switch throughout.

+Nothing else of note has happened since `WizardWrx.AssemblyUtils` was updated on 16 December 2019, the 249th birthday of Ludwing van Beethoven.
+Finishing the implementation by the end of 2019 faded quickly as life intervened, and I was becoming concerned that it might take until the master composer's 250th birthday.

 ## Release Notes, 2019/12/16, WizardWrx.AssemblyUtils

 This library gets the SemVer treatment, a new instance method on its